dsubbu01/aa/PITCHME.md

 ##### Expenses towards buidling this capability?
 @snapend
 @snap[east span-69 font-montserrat text-left text-05]
-What are the expenses that we need to identify, plan for, and track
+What are the expenses that we need to
+- identify
+- plan for
+- track
 @snapend

 ---?color=linear-gradient(90deg, black 50%, white 50%)